Best Back Workout Exercises For Building Muscle

 Tempo: Slow and controlled, 3 seconds up, 3 seconds down

-Another fantastic back workout is the chest supported dumbbell row.
+Another fantastic back workout is the chest-supported dumbbell row.
 Similar to the other rowing movements on this list, the addition of the chest support helps to place greater emphasis on the back and even the biceps, resulting in serious muscle growth.
-It provides much of the same benefit as the bent over barbell row, but because there is extra stabilisation, you minimise the risk of injuring your lower back.
+It provides much of the same benefit as the bent-over barbell row, but because there is extra stabilization, you minimize the risk of injuring your lower back.

 How to perform: First, you’ll need to get hold of an incline bench.
-Set it to around 45-degrees, or slightly higher.
-Take a dumbbell in each hand and manoeuvre yourself onto the bench so that it takes the weight of your body, with your feet on the ground behind you.
+Set it to around 45 degrees, or slightly higher.
+Take a dumbbell in each hand and maneuver yourself onto the bench so that it takes the weight of your body, with your feet on the ground behind you.

 Sets: 4 sets with 10 to 12 reps per set